Jade-ux/MS02-My-Trip-Planner/README.md

 ### Testing user stories

-I tested each user story by clicking through each step to make sure I could find the information I would need if I were one of the users.
+I tested each user story by clicking through each step to make sure I could find the information I need.

 1. As a user I should be able to select my country, city and activity to show the markers on the map for my search.
 I should then be able to click on markers on the map to show more information and from there choose a date and add the item to my itinerary.
 I should then be able to change the activity type in the drop-down activity field to show other places in the same city and in the same way as above, add items to my itinerary.
 I should be able to add many items to my itinerary and not be limited to a certain number.